PROFeNoM/Peer2Peer/tracker/README.md

 # How to run the tracker

-After compilation, go to the root of the tracker repository.
+After compilation, go to the root of the tracker directory.
 Running the tracker uses the following syntax

 ```shell
 $ ./install/tracker [p]